FuelLabs/sway-rfcs/rfcs/0014-abi-errors.md

 }
 ```

-This will automatically implement the `AbiError` marker trait for this enum
+This will automatically implement the `Error` marker trait for this enum
 and let the compiler know what error messages correspond to what variants of
 the enum.